| "My lord?" The voice

 And he thought he might die.
 But then it took him by surprisehis

-penis, like a mighty carantaur with roots deep in his thighs,
+penis, like a great carantaur, with roots deep in his thighs and

-and his back, and his armpits, was drawing his spirit down into
+his back and his chest, was drawing his spirit down to his groin...

 nín!"